-The School Business Manager will conduct the appropriate pre-employment checks for all prospective employees, including internal candidates and candidates who have lived or worked outside the UK.
+The governance team will conduct the appropriate pre-employment checks for al prospective employees, including internal candidates and candidates who have lived or worked outside the UK.

 The appropriate DBS and suitability checks will be carried out for all volunteers, and contractors.